-- Observers must respect the confidentiality of all they hear and see. - Observers must not: - Record any information that would or could identify a respondent. - o Take any notes that can be linked to an identifiable respondent. - Try to influence how a respondent is approached in future for sales/promotion. - Use information from the observation to amend or build databases.
+- Observers must respect the confidentiality of all they hear and see. - Observers must not: - o Record any information, (this includes taking photos) that would or could identify a respondent. - o Take any notes that can be linked to an identifiable respondent. - o Try to influence how a respondent is approached in future for sales/promotion. - Use information from the observation to amend or build databases.